 The first year we went camping I just used blankets and sheets from home but a sleeping bag is essential if you don’t have an air mattress.
 Sleeping bags will get plenty of reuse for weekend sleepovers during the school year too.
 Plus, they pack up so much more neatly and take up less space than your bedding from home.
 My kids love their Kids Columbia Fleece Sleeping Bags.

 My husband is all about a high quality camping cooler.
 He is always so proud of how long it keeps our stuff cool with just one bag of ice.
 And frankly, I am always so proud of him for taking such good care of us.
-The Stanly Adventure Cooler is pretty sweet and I would consider it to be among the most essential of camping items.
+The Stanley Adventure Cooler is pretty sweet and I would consider it to be high on the list of camping must haves.

 The first year we just loaded up a cardboard box with cookware and prep from our home kitchen.
 After that we decided, it really is best to have separate camping cookware and prep because conditions are different, you don’t want to mess up your home supplies, and camping cookware is so much more convenient.
 We love that the Stanley Adventure 10-pc.
 Prep & Cook Mess Set folds up and stacks up into just one tiny use of space so you can pack with ease.